 - You must submit your application on or before the term due date to be considered for admission in that term.

-- Please try to use the same email address when applying and for the GRE/TOEFL tests
+- Use the same email address when applying and for the GRE/TOEFL tests.

 To submit your application, you must provide all of the required information.